WebberZone/better-search/readme.txt

 = WordPress install =
 1. Navigate to Plugins within your WordPress Admin Area

-2. Click "Add new" and in the search box enter "Better Search" and select "Keyword" from the dropdown
+2. Click "Add new" and in the search box enter "Better Search"

 3. Find the plugin in the list (usually the first result) and click "Install Now"